Gijs6/school.gijs6.nl/4VWO/TW3/entl_literatuurgeschiedenis.md

 Then Beowulf saw a heavy sword hanging on the wall.
 He grabs it, and he chops her head off.
 He does the same thing to Grendel's body (which was there in the lake).

 50 years later, Beowulf has to fight a dragon.
 The dragon is angry because a thief stole a jeweled cup, and Beowulf needs to protect his people.
 Beowulf and some other Geats go into the tower where the dragon lives.
 The dragon is mad and shoots flames at him, but Beowulf uses his shield, but the shield melts.
 He stabs the dragon with his sword, but the weapon breaks before it could do much damage.
 All the warriors run away, except Wiglaf.
-Wiglaf is thankful for everything Beowulf has given him, and want to repay his king, so he helps Beowulf.
+Wiglaf is thankful for everything Beowulf has given him and wants to repay his king, so he helps him.
 Together they beat the dragon, but Beowulf dies.
 Just before he dies, he makes Wigaf his successor, and he asks to be buried next to the dragon's tower.
 After he dies, Wiglaf is furious at the warriors that ran away.
 The story ends with the 12 bravest Geats riding around the tower and mourning over Beowulf.